 The MOSAIC (Making our Society an Inclusive Community) Programs are regular, weekly programs coordinated by student leaders with local Easton community partners.

 The weekly program engages with the Easton Urban Farm to harvest produce, pull weeds, prepare veggies for the food pantry, and help with other basic farm maintenance tasks.
 Students work with local food pantries and the Vegetables in the Community program to provide healthy, affordable produce to members of the underserved Easton community.
-Contact: Shreya Suresh (sureshs@lafayette.edu )
+Contact: Scarlett Young (youngsp@lafayette.edu )

-This weekly program goes to the Third Street Alliance women and children’s shelter to cook nutritious meals and eat with the residents, creating connections between students and clients, while combating food insecurity.
-Contact: Hope Bassaman (basamanh@lafayette.edu)
+This weekly program partners with the Neighborhood Center and local elder care facilities to cook nutritious meals at the Easton Public Market, creating generational connections between students and residents, while combating food insecurity.
+Contact: Sophia Pedrazzi (pedrazzs@lafayette.edu)

 This weekly program engages with the Easton Urban Gardens by volunteering with planting, weeding, harvesting, cleanup and other garden related tasks.
-Contact: Emily Mastroly (mastrole@lafayette.edu)
+Contact: Mike Briggs (briggsmt@lafayette.edu)

 This weekly program supports the Paxinosa community food pantry and Paxinosa clothing boutique.
 The students work closely with Communities in Schools to provide culturally relevant foods, information, and resources for families.
-Contact: Lauren Daniels (daniellm@lafayette.edu)
+Contact: Hailey Zuckerman (zuckermh@lafayette.edu)

 This weekly program supports general residents at Gracedale Nursing Home with simple brain activities centered on math, reading, writing, and trivia to help slow the onset of memory loss and memory disease.
-Contact: Grace Comfort (comforge@lafayette.edu) & Amanda Friedman (friedama@lafayette.edu)
+Contact: Emma Serpi (serpie@lafayette.edu)

 This weekly program supports residents in the dementia unit at Gracedale Nursing Home.
-Volunteers will spend one-on-one time with their buddies and build strong relationships.
-Contact: Alexia Taylor (tayloale@lafayette.edu)
+Volunteers spend one-on-one time with their buddies and build strong relationships.
+Contact: Josh Freiheiter (freiheij@lafayette.edu)

-Volunteers at Firth Youth Center engage in a variety of tasks from tutoring, homework helps, and playing with the children and serving as role models.
+Volunteers at Firth Youth Center engage in a variety of tasks from tutoring, homework help, and playing with the children and serving as role models.
 Contact: Grace Voss (vossg@lafayette.edu)

 Generation Next is a program that aims to support first generation junior and senior students at the Easton Area High School (EAHS).
 Our volunteers assist EAHS students through creating weekly interactive activities that foster critical thinking and life skills.
 Contact: Emily Kogut (kogute@lafayette.edu)